- What is Forest School?

 Though according to Harder, forest schools are by no means a “replacement” for classroom education.
 Though he believes most subjects in the national curriculum can be taught outside, parents should see forest schools as enhancing traditional education. ✊

-Just like GoStudent, where our 1:1 tutoring looks to ease the struggles of classroom education, so students might achieve their highest potential! 🚀
+Just like GoStudent, where our 1:1 tutoring looks to ease the struggles of classroom education so that students might achieve their highest potential! 🚀